TadaTeruki/worley-particle/PARTICLEMAP.md

 # particlemap

-Data format parser and handler for particle-based data which coordinates of particles are defined as sites of Worley noise.
+Data structure for particle-based data which coordinates of particles are defined as sites of Worley noise.

 ## How to use